openkubeio/kubernetes/01_Cluster_Administration/Api_Access/Readme.md

-## Create a dedicated namespace for access apis
+## Create a dedicated namespace for API Access

 ```
 # Create a dedicated namespace for monitoring